airbytehq/airbyte/docs/release_notes/upgrading_to_destinations_v2.md

 To see more details and examples on the contents of the Destinations V2 release, see this [guide](understanding-airbyte/typing-deduping.md).
 The remainder of this page will walk you through upgrading connectors from legacy normalization to Destinations V2.

-Destinations V2 were in preview for Snowflake and Bigquery during August 2023, and lauched August 29th, 2023.
-Other destinations will be on or before November 1st, 2023.
+Destinations V2 were in preview for Snowflake and BigQuery during August 2023, and launched on August 29th, 2023.
+Other destinations will be transitioned to Destinations V2 on or before November 1st, 2023.

 ## Deprecating Legacy Normalization